willroberts/gosu-platformer/README.md

 ## Concept and Features

 This game is a one-level concept with three cards to choose from.
-The ultimate goal would be to have a variety of levels, cards, and enemies.
+The ultimate goal would be to have a variety of levels, cards, and enemies, with the ability to customize your deck of cards over time.

 There are other features which are partially implemented but not complete:
 - Quickly restarting the level by clicking